oneeve8/kobble-data/content/Information.md

 False Proofs:

-I. Curvature
+I. Flat or Curved
 II.
-M
+Spinning or Stationary?
 III.
-Model

 1. Circumnavigation
 2. Sunrise and Sunset